-The 19th Annual VPA Symposium will take place on Tuesday, October 14, 2025 in the Student Life Center.
+The 19th Annual VPA Symposium took place on Tuesday, October 14, 2025 in the Student Life Center.

 This interdisciplinary one-day conference highlights postdoctoral research as well as provides a venue for networking and professional development.

-Postdocs have the opportunity to present their research through either a lightning talk (brief oral presentation) or a poster presentation.
-The best presenters in both categories will be awarded at the closing event.
+Postdocs had the opportunity to present their research through either a lightning talk (brief oral presentation) or a poster presentation.
+The best presenters in both categories were awarded at the closing event.

 Please reach out to postdoc@vanderbilt.edu with any questions.